-Once installed and over time the seat mesh will loosen a bit.
+You will find that when you sit on the seat, the mesh will loosen a bit.
 This is normal.
 Adjust the position and re-tighten as needed.
-The seat mesh will stretch a bit at first, requiring retightening the straps, but will soon break in and stop moving.
+The seat mesh will stretch a bit at first, requiring re-tightening the straps, but will soon break in and stop moving.
 The comfort of the Catrike seat comes from the mesh cradling and supporting your body, so it's ok if the buckles slip a bit as they find their preferred tension.
 Trying to keep then drum-tight is not only futile, it's not as comfortable as letting them support your body fully.
 There are elastic strap keepers on the male straps.
 When the seat is fully adjusted tuck the excess straps under the elastic keepers.
 This keeps the straps nice and tidy and away from the chain and idler pulley.

-Set the boom length
+Set the boom length.

-Sit on the trike, wearing shoes like those you'll have on when riding, and adjust the boom length.
-This is done by loosening the boom quick releases enough to allow the boom to move, then putting your instep on one pedal and extending your leg fully (the boom will rotate...just move it back to vertical with your hand).
+• Sit on the trike, wearing shoes like those you'll have on when riding, and adjust the boom length.
+This is done by loosening the boom release enough to allow the boom to move, then putting your instep on one pedal and extending your leg fully (the boom will rotate...just move it back to vertical with your hand).
 You should be able to lock your knee, but not have to lock your knee.
 You can fine-tune the position later.
 Re-tighten the boom release (or pinch bolts) enough to keep the boom from slipping.